tchan90/My-Pet-Infosheet/README.md

-# My-Pet-Infosheet
+# My Pet Infosheet
-My Pet Infosheet is an app created as part of a project for school focusing on building a RESTful API using React and Firebase.
+My Pet Infosheet is an app created as part of a school project focusing on building a RESTful API using React and Firebase.
 The app is aimed for pet users where they can store and customise their pet's data online.

 ## Features
 ### View
-The user can view all the pets that have been added onto the database in the browse page ('/petfile') right after they enter through the home page.
-They can view each individual pet's profile page that include the general basic bio, photo, diet, medication, notes, and gallery sections.
+The user can view all the pets that have been added onto the database in the browse page ('/pets') right after they enter through the home page.
+They can view each individual pet's profile page that includes their general basic bio, photo, diet, medication, notes, and gallery sections.

-The owners section page documents the owner's information and all other owners involved.
+The owners section page ('/owner') documents the owner's information and all other owners involved.

 ### Add
-Users can add their pets using a form that can be accessed on the general file page ('/petfile').
+Users can add their pets using a form that can be accessed on the browse page ('/pets').
 From there they can enter the general bio (name, breed, sex, dob, thumbnail image).
-In the specific pet file, users can then add specific data according to the categories - diet, medication, notes, gallery.
+In the pet file ('/pet/:id'), users can then add specific data according to the categories - diet, medication, notes, gallery.
 These are stored under the subcollections of the related pet document in Firebase.

 In the owner's section, users can add owner information including first name, last name, email, and phone.